- The Biofreeze Berkeley Half Marathon Packet Pickup on Friday and Saturday, November 16th and 17th, 2018

 The Biofreeze Berkeley Half Marathon Volunteer Code of Conduct

 - Conduct yourself as a positive, informative member of our volunteer team.
 Consider how long these runners have been training for, and help to celebrate their accomplishments!

 - Follow all directions from your volunteer captain.
 These directions are in place for the safety of our runners and spectators.

 - Refrain from using profane, harassing, or any other language which could be considered offensive while volunteering.

 - Refrain from using any and all drugs, alcohol, and tobacco products while volunteering and during our events.

 - Respect and treat all event participants with dignity and kindness.
 Berkeley is home to one of the most unique melting pot’s in the world.
 Everyone deserves a chance to run.

-Berkeley Half Marathon Volunteer Guidelines
+The Biofreeze Berkeley Half Marathon Volunteer Guidelines

 - Upon arrival, please check in at your designated volunteer check in location.

 - The Biofreeze Berkeley Half Marathon and staff are not responsible for lost or stolen items.
 We highly recommend volunteers leave any and all valuables at home.